Assertive Communication for Managers: 5 Hacks to Master the Skill

 • Influence: It uses social proof looking to others for guidance and inspiration, and emotional appeal to change or persuade someone.
 It often involves a personal connection and the use of persuasive language.

 • Disclosure: It happens when someone shares something unique about themselves without expecting anything in return.
-Managers can use it to build trust, show vulnerability, and gain support from the other person.
+Managers can use it to build trust with their teams, show vulnerability, and gain support from the other person.

 • Feedback: The feedback style of communication gives constructive criticism that aims at helping the individual improve their skills AND meets the individual’s needs on a personal level.
 Constructive feedback comes from a place of authority and the ability to provide support.